NCBI-Hackathons/SC3/README.md

 - Identifying SRA records that are cell-lines or cancer samples
 - Dealing with non-expressed alleles by using missing values
 - Treating homozygosity & heterozygosity intelligently
+- How to deal with SNPs that lie beside non-genic/intron regions?
+PSST/Magic-blast may have issues with this

 ### Future Directions